fcastro93/python_challenge/README.md

 - Better exception managing
 - Include pytest (Super important!)
 - Add customize output, like a filter for only IP and countries for example
+- Improve way to display ip lookup information on the console, right now is uggly

 Any question don't hesitate in ask